lchen001/HAPI/README.md

 ```bash
 pip install hapi
 ```
 > Optional: some parts of Meerkat rely on optional dependencies.
-If you know which optional dependencies you'd like to install, you can do so using something like `pip install dcbench[dev]` instead.
+If you know which optional dependencies you'd like to install, you can do so using something like `pip install hapi[dev]` instead.
 See setup.py for a full list of optional dependencies.

 > Installing from dev: `pip install "hapi[dev] @ git+https://github.com/data-centric-ai/dcbench@main"`

-Using a Jupyter notebook or some other interactive environment, you can import the library and explore the data-centric problems in the benchmark:
+Using a Jupyter notebook or some other interactive environment, you can import the library
+and explore the data-centric problems in the benchmark:

 ```python